geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 let z = add(x.into(),y.into());
 ```

-As a matter of fact, it's true that if we implement `From<U> for T`, then
+As a matter of fact, it's true that if we implement `From<T> for U`, then
-the type `U` will get a so called [blanket implementation](https://doc.rust-lang.org/std/convert/trait.Into.html)
+the type `T` will get a so called [blanket implementation](https://doc.rust-lang.org/std/convert/trait.Into.html)
-of `Into<T>`, courtesy of the standard library.
+of `Into<U>`, courtesy of the standard library.
 That's why it is
 [recommended](https://doc.rust-lang.org/std/convert/trait.Into.html)
-to implement `From<U> for T` rather than `Into<T> for U`, if possible, because we
+to implement `From<T> for U` rather than `Into<U> for T`, if possible.
+The reason
-get the `Into` implementation for free when implementing `From` but not the other way
+is that we get the `Into` implementation for free when implementing
-round.
+`From` but not the other way round[^from-into-blanket].
+If we cannot implement
+`From<T> for U`, we are still free to implement `Into<U> for T`.

+In contrast to the recommendation on _implementing_ conversion traits, if we
-Conversely, if we want to accept a type `T` that can be made into a `BigInteger`,
+want to _constrait_ on them the advice is flipped around.
+That is, if we want to accept
-we should constrain the type on `T: Into<BigInteger>` rather than `BigInteger: From<T>`,
+a type `U` that can be made into a `T`, we should constrain the type on
-because there are possibly more types implementing the first trait bound than the latter.
+`U: Into<T>` rather than `T: From<U>`, because there are
+possibly more types implementing the first trait bound than the latter.
 So if we want to make our `add` function generic and have it perform the addition
 without us having to manually call `into`, we would write it like so: